mdeguzis/SteamOS-Tools/disclaimer.md

 Apt-pin preferences are subject to change.
 Ideally, the testing branch will be tested properly before hand, and package policy checked with `apt-cache policy` as well.
 Please submit any suggestions or corrections anyone feels should be made as a pull request.

+#### Installing and Uninstalling software

+Please pay careful attention while installing software lists, packages, or using any scripts that require software installation.
+I do my best to ensure no software list or singular package is going to remove or overwrite a Valve SteamOS/Steam package, but please be advised.
+If a software routine, or software install requires to remove* software, please read the output throughly before proceeding.

+Removing software packages cam be tricky, so while there is a "uninstall" option to several scripts, please excercise caution, or remove packages one by one to ensure they will not remove critical SteamOS packages.
+I listing of default SteamOS packages can be found on [Distrowatch](http://distrowatch.com/table.php?distribution=steamos)

 ####Conclusion

 I will not be responsible for damage done to your SteamOS installation.
 Please heed these warnings very well.